click to download or view the comprehensive needs assessment

 Jointly Developed Parents, teachers, and community stake holders reviewed this compact compact.
 Discussions are held each year to review and update the compact based on student and school needs.
-If you would like to volunteer to participate in the future, please contact Lisa Edwards at 706-428-7700.
+If you would like to volunteer to participate in the future, please contact Krista Paige at 706-428-7700.

 Activities to Build Partnerships In order to build a partnership with parents, Park Creek School will employee bilingual individuals who will assist with parent communication.
 Both school secretaries are bilingual.
 This allows information to be communicated to parents in a timely manner.
 Park Creek will host family nights throughout the year as well as parent-teacher conferences.